www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/task-archive/2022-12-21-1-create-game-based-on-optimization-networks.md

 # Create game based on optimization networks.
+* TODO: This ticket has to be changed.
+This ticket is about adding an 3D world to the existing Cin game.
 * Issue number: TODO
   (The original GitHub issue id is [#170](https://github.com/www-splitcells-net/net.splitcells.network/issues/170).)
 # Description